Skip to content

 • It takes being willing to brave a possible negative remark, just as you would handle it if you received the feedback in person.
 Apologize, listen, fix it, and thank them for their feedback.

-Truthfully, a relatively low price of entry – but a huge psychological one.
+A relatively low price of entry – but a huge psychological one.
 If you’re willing to pay the price, you’ll be able to reap the rewards and be well ahead of the game when social media becomes as mainstream tomorrow as web pages are today.

 About the Author: